Defensive Mechanic

 How Saves Work

-When you make a save, the GM tells you the Draw Count (DC) and which Attribute to use.
+When you make a save, you're given the Red Count (RC)—set by the attacker's relevant Attribute—and which Attribute you use to resist.
 You draw cards and count the Red ones.

 To Succeed